cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 # Interaction with Intent-Based Networking (IBN)

-Intent-based, means that users can input their abstract 'intent' to the network, instead of detailed policies or configurations on the network devices. {{?RFC9315}} clarifies the concept of "Intent" and provides an overview of IBN functionalities.
-The key characteristic of an IBN system is that user intent can be assured automatically via continuously adjust policies and validate real-time situations.
+Intent-based means that users can input their abstract 'intent' to the network, instead of detailed policies or configurations on the network devices. {{?RFC9315}} clarifies the concept of "Intent" and provides an overview of IBN functionalities.
+The key characteristic of an IBN system is that user intent can be assured automatically via continuously adjusting policies and validating real-time situations.

 IBN can be envisaged in a Network Digital Twin context to show how Network Digital Twin improves the efficiency of deploying network